WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 * How will the runtime react when back-pressure scheduling has taken effect, and then a system administrator wants to query the cluster's state?
 Or change the cluster's size, larger or smaller?
+* Do either of the back-pressure implementations stop too much processing?
+Zach Tellman points out in his talk ([linked below](#refs)) that buffer space can be traded for latency and throughput improvements.
+Perhaps Wallaroo pipelines may stall for too long, with processing steps idle while waiting for upstream steps to resume sending after back-pressure enforcement?

 These open questions drive my interest in test infrastructure: I want to find as many bugs in Wallaroo's workload/overload management